Giant Lantern Festival is a yearly festival celebrated in December, on a Saturday that precedes Christmas Eve in the fabulous city of San Fernando.

-The Kapampangan locals or natives call this festival as “Ligligan Parul” which is an annual festival that is being held during the Saturday before Christmas in December.
+The Kapampangan locals or natives call this festival “Ligligan Parul” which is an annual festival that is being held during the Saturday before Christmas in December.

-This is a century-old festival in the Philippines that started in the year 1904 but the old locals believed and as far as they can recall, that the event was inaugurated on 1904 but it was initialized or instantiated during the later years of 1908.
+This is a century-old festival in the Philippines that started in the year 1904 but the old locals believed and as far as they can recall, that the event was inaugurated in 1904 but it was initialized or instantiated during the later years of 1908.

 The first Giant Lantern Festival was to honor the current Philippine President, Manuel L. Quezon.
 That is because, during that time, President Quezon converted and opened the famous Mount Arayat National Park that paved the way to tourism in the City which helped the locals prosper.

-The festival celebrates the Christmas spirit by making different large and giant lanterns designed with different color and lights.
+The festival celebrates the Christmas spirit by making different large and giant lanterns designed with different colors and lights.
 During the event period, you’d see the City sparkling with rainbow colors during the night.

 It may seem just like any other festivals in the country that has lanterns and Christmas lights during the season but before all of that became a Christmas trend, it was actually a religious activity called the Lubenas or what we usually know as Novena.

-Back in the days, the lanterns local people used was just about 2 feet in diameter.
+Back in the days, the lanterns local people used were just about 2 feet in diameter.
 But as the annual festival takes place every year, improvements are being made and it gets getting larger and larger with more lighting.
 In fact, there are now rotors on these lanterns to allow lantern movements as well as optimize the lighting effects.